How to Determine the Value of a Business

 Ways to Determine the Value of a Business

 These valuation methods are presented to give you some ways to explore your own business worth and to get a general idea of where to start a negotiation between yourself as a seller and a potential buyer.
-Don't assume that any, or all, of these valuation methods will give you a true number, but they are a start at a valuation.
+Don't assume that any, or all, of these valuation methods, will give you a true number, but they are a start at a valuation.
 In some businesses, you might end up using all of these business valuation methods.

-Your business assets are all the things the business owns that have a value and can be shown on the balance sheet.
+Your business assets are all the things the business owns that has a value and can be shown on the balance sheet.
 Assets include land and building, equipment and vehicles, cash, supplies, accounts receivable.
 Intangible assets like intellectual property also have a value.

 If you are selling the entire business based on asset valuation, you will only have part of the business valuation picture.
 The mystery factor in any business valuation is goodwill.
 Goodwill is basically the intangible value of your customer base.
 From an accounting standpoint is the premium paid for the business over the book value of the listed assets on the business balance sheet.